 16. What’s one relationship in your life that’s easier than it used to be?
 What changed?

-17. What relationship in your life has grown stronger over time?
+17. What relationship has grown stronger over time?
 What contributed to that?

 18. Write about someone who has been patient with you.
 What has their patience meant?